Nyagolova/Vue-App-Parents-Cooperative/README.md

 # VueJSExam-ParentsCooperative
-This project is for cooperative (non-profit organization) managed by parents.
+This project is created for cooperative (non-profit organization) managed by parents.
 With the UI they can easy manage their activities and popularize them online.

-The project is created for SoftUni Exam - VueJS Fundamentals
+Made exclusively for SoftUni Exam - <b>VueJS Fundamentals - july 2019</b>